gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 ---
 layout: page
 permalink: /philosophy/
-title: Observations on the way things seem to be
+title: Philosophy
-description:
+description: Some observations on the way things seem to be
 nav: true
 nav_order: 2